 - Drag and drop your current logo variations, putting white logos on top of a colored background that matches your brand.

 - In your brand identity kit, create a section for typography.
 What fonts are used in your logo?
-Write out the alphabet in uppercase and lowercase along with numbers and punctuation in both the primary and secondary fonts that your logo contains.
+Write out the alphabet in uppercase and lowercase, along with numbers and punctuation in both the primary and secondary fonts that your logo contains.

 - Include multiple shapes, square or circle, that are filled with the colors your logo contains.
 Next to each shape, write the specific color’s Hex value, RGB values, and CMYK.
 You’ll want to use RBG for digital content and CMYK for printing.

-- Exporting both a print brand kit and digital version ensures your team can access it from anywhere, anytime.
+- Exporting both a print brand kit and a digital version ensures your team can access it from anywhere, anytime.

 Why is a Brand Kit Important?